This year is my second Pride Month. And while we do this every year

 broke up the three career roles into their own respective boxes and

 added years of experience in all of them.
-Immediately upon landing on
+Immediately upon landing

-proficiency in these respective roles.
+of my proficiency in these respective roles.

 For the calls to action, I put them at the bottom of the screen.
 In